 Cheapest payroll for 4 to 5 employees in 2026

-At 4 to 5 employees, the cheap payroll sweet spot is $50 to $70 per month.
-Patriot Full Service holds the cheapest position throughout.
-Gusto and OnPay match each other at $64 to $70 and split on multi-state.
+At 4 to 5 employees, the cheap payroll sweet spot is $50 to $80 per month.
+Patriot Full Service holds the cheapest done-for-you-tax position throughout.
+Gusto and OnPay match each other at $73 to $79 and split on multi-state.
 Square Payroll is the cheapest option for hourly workforces because time tracking is bundled.

 Cheap payroll providers at 4 and 5 employees, ranked